Questions and Answers from 2015

-Q: Do you have good choice of flowers, ornamental grasses, and herbs that is suited to plant on sunny to partially shaded septic field in the Down East coastal region near Ellsworth?
+Q: Do you have a good choice of flowers, ornamental grasses, and herbs that are suited to plant on sunny to a partially shaded septic field in the Down East coastal region near Ellsworth?
 It is about 60- x 40-foot, mound-system septic field.
 Currently, it is the only lawn I have in my property, but I really would like to get rid of lawn altogether.
-It is covered with thin top soil, but mostly sand underneath.
-I don’t want to plant something that would damage septic system underground, but if at all possible, I would like to avoid using a lawn mower altogether.
+It is covered with thin topsoil, but mostly sand underneath.
+I don’t want to plant something that would damage the septic system underground, but if at all possible, I would like to avoid using a lawnmower altogether.
 Also, I would like to know if it is OK to grow vegetables over the septic field?
 I found some source say “NO” and others say “OK.”

 Q: What should be my plan of attack for bittersweet vine?
 It is a huge mess of vines that is growing up my trees, which I know the vine will eventually kill.
 How do I get rid of bittersweet?

 A: Asiatic bittersweet (Celastrus orbiculata) is one of the nastier invasive species that we deal with in Maine.
 Is is very aggressive, as you have experienced, and difficult to eradicate from a landscape.
 If you are committed to removing this plant, it will likely take several years.
 A combination of hand-pulling young plants and cutting the stems of older vines are key.
 Painting a systemic herbicide (triclopyr or glyphosate) onto the cut stems of vines you cannot pull from the ground will kill the parts of the plant that are below the soil surface.
 For more information, please see UMaine Extension Bulletin #2506, Asiatic Bittersweet from our Maine Invasive Plants series.